Emilia Fox

 Fox's television roles include the BBC drama Pride and Prejudice (1995), the PBS British/German television serial Rebecca (1997), ITV Granada's Henry VIII (2003), BBC's Gunpowder, Treason & Plot (2004), the 2005 BBC miniseries The Virgin Queen (2005) and the ITV crime drama series Fallen Angel (2007).
 She also appeared as Morgause in the BBC's Merlin, beginning in the programme's second series.
 Fox also starred in Delicious (2016).
-She stars as Dr. Nikki Alexander on BBC crime drama Silent Witness, having joined the cast in 2004 following the departure of Amanda Burton.
-Fox is the longest serving cast member since the departures of Tom Ward in 2012 and William Gaminara in 2013.
+She stars as Dr Nikki Alexander on the BBC crime drama Silent Witness, having joined the cast in 2004 following the departure of Amanda Burton.
+Fox is the longest-serving cast member since the departures of Tom Ward in 2012 and William Gaminara in 2013.
+Since 2022 she has had the title role of Sylvia Fox in the Acorn TV series Signora Volpe.

-Early life
+Early life and education

-Emilia Fox was born in Hammersmith, London.
-She comes from a thespian family — her mother is actress Joanna David (née Joanna Elizabeth Hacking) and her father is actor Edward Fox.
-Her uncle is James Fox and her cousins Jack, Laurence and Lydia are also actors.
+Emilia Rose Elizabeth Fox was born on 31 July 1974 in Hammersmith, London.
+Her mother is actress Joanna David and her father is actor Edward Fox; her uncle James Fox and her cousins Jack, Laurence, and Lydia are also actors.
 She has a brother, Freddie (also an actor), and a half-sister, Lucy.
-She was educated at the independent Bryanston School near Blandford Forum, Dorset, where she played the cello, and at St Catherine's College, Oxford, where she read English.
 Her great-great-grandfather was Samson Fox, a self-made millionaire, and her great-grandmother was the actress Hilda Hanbury, sister of Lily Hanbury.
 Her grandfather was Robin Fox, a theatrical agent.

-Through Hanbury, she is related to the Terry family of actors.
+Fox was educated at the independent Bryanston School near Blandford Forum, Dorset, where she played the cello, and at St Catherine's College, Oxford, where she studied English.

 Career

 Fox first appeared as Georgiana, the sister of Colin Firth's Mr. Darcy, in the 1995 television adaptation of Pride and Prejudice, followed by her role as the second Mrs. de Winter in the 1997 television adaptation of Rebecca, opposite Charles Dance.
-In 1998 she starred with Ben Miles in the adaptation of Catherine Cookson's The Round Tower as the young Vanessa Radcliffe, a wealthy girl from an affluent family who is forced to leave her home after becoming pregnant.
+In 1998 she starred with Ben Miles in the adaptation of Catherine Cookson's The Round Tower as the young Vanessa Radcliffe, a girl from an affluent family who is forced to leave her home after becoming pregnant.
 Fox played Jeannie Hurst in the 2000 remake of Randall and Hopkirk.

-In 2002 she starred in The Pianist as Dorota, a beautiful, blond, non-Jewish cellist who adores the playing of the Polish-Jewish pianist and composer Władysław Szpilman (played by Adrien Brody).
+In 2002, she starred in The Pianist as Dorota, a beautiful, blond, non-Jewish cellist who adores the playing of the Polish-Jewish pianist and composer Władysław Szpilman (played by Adrien Brody).
 The film was directed by Roman Polanski.
 In 2003, she played Jane Seymour in a two-part television biographical film about King Henry VIII.
 She also played the title role in Katherine Howard, directed by Robin Lefevre at the Chichester Festival Theatre in 1998.